Florida Marketplace Health Insurance Eligibility

 Who Is Eligible for Marketplace Health Insurance in Florida?

-Marketplace health insurance in Florida is available to individuals and families who meet certain eligibility requirements under the Affordable Care Act (ACA).
+Florida Marketplace Health insurance eligibility is available to individuals and families who meet certain eligibility requirements under the Affordable Care Act (ACA).

-Unlike Medicare, eligibility for Marketplace coverage is not based on age alone.
+Unlike Medicare, Marketplace eligibility in Florida is not based on age alone.
 Instead, it depends on factors such as:

 • Residency